kubernetes/minikube/site/content/en/docs/Reference/Commands/node.md

 ### Options

 ```
       --control-plane       If true, the node added will also be a control plane in addition to a worker.
+      --delete-on-failure   If set, delete the current cluster if start fails and try again.
+Defaults to false.
   -h, --help                help for add
       --worker              If true, the added node will be marked for work.
 Defaults to true. (default true)
 ```

 ### Options inherited from parent commands